simoneSantoni/net-analysis-smm638/README.md

 2. Select the installer the which suits your machine (32- or 64-bit) and operating system (Win, Mac OS, Linux).
-Mac users may want to download the graphical installer rather than the command-line installer (students may feel less comfortable with);
+Mac users may want to download the graphical installer rather than the command-line installer (students may feel less comfortable with it);
 3. Retrieve the installer (perhaps in your download folder);
 4. Run the installer;
 5. Log-out from your current session (it does not matter if you use